naimsulejmani/aggregate.js/README.md

 ﻿# aggregate.js
-The javascript library for using aggregate functions on array of objects Basic functions like SUM, MIN, MAX, AVG for entire javascript objects
+The javascript library for using aggregate functions on array of objects.

+Basic functions like SUM, MIN, MAX, AVG for entire javascript objects